gavinlyonsrepo/ERM19264_UC1609/README.md

 3. ERM19264DNS-5 V3 LCD Display  UC1609C controller white on black

 The library was tested on 1 and 2.
-The Backlight should always be connected to 3.3V according to datasheets.

-The ERM LCD module has a "662k" 3.3V regulator at back and by default setup is a 3.3V device.
-However if can also be run at 5V and connect to 5V device by
-Modifying  jumper J1 on back.
 This wiring Diagram from the manufacturer showing hardware setup connected to an ~8051 MCU, showing both 3.3 volt and 5 volt systems.
-NOTE the J1 position.
-If J1 is shorted the LCD can connect to 5V , J1 bypasses the 3.3V regulator.

 ![ ERM19264 ](https://github.com/gavinlyonsrepo/ERM19264_UC1609/blob/main/extras/image/connect.jpg)